teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 168,476
 > > 2.
-Click on the triangle on the left of `Categories` and hover over `facet` and move your mouse over `Customized facets` and click on `Facet by blank (null or empty string)`.
+Click on the triangle on the left of `Categories` and hover over `facet` and move your mouse over `Customized facets`, and click on `Facet by blank (null or empty string)`.
 The `true` value for blank entries is 447.
 > >
 > {: .solution}
 {: .question}

-Now, let's use faceting based on text
+Now, let's use faceting based on text.

+## Faceting

 > <hands-on-title>Atomization</hands-on-title>
 >
-> 1. Click on the triangle on the left of `Categories` and hover over `facet` and click on`Text facet`.
+> 1. Click on the triangle on the left of `Categories`, hover over `facet`, and click on`Text facet`.
-> 2. On the left panel, it mentions the number of total choices.
-The default value of `count limit` is low for this dataset and we should increase it.
+> 2. On the left panel, it mentions the total number of choices.
+The default value of `count limit` is low for this dataset, and we should increase it.
 Click on `Set choice count limit`.
 >
 >    <p align="center">
 >      <img src="text_facet.png" alt="Text faceting of atomized Categories">